 Free play is important for learning.

-I hope you’ll enjoy trying these hula games with your preschoolers and older kids.
+I hope you’ll enjoy trying these hula activities and games with your preschoolers and older kids.
 Here are more fun games to play with kids.